Website: https://www.carolinemtell.com

 What can writers expect from working with you during #RevPit, including communication?

-To me, storytelling is as much a creative art as it is a science, and part of ensuring that the creative flame in a story doesn’t go out is by sticking to the author’s original intentions.
+To me, storytelling is as much a creative art as it is a science, and part of ensuring that the creative flame in a story keeps going is by sticking to the author’s original intentions.
 That’s why, when working with authors, I like to ask a lot of questions.
-I practice open communication and encourage authors to share their ideas, goals, and intentions for their story.
-I then try to incorporate their goals and ideas into my feedback and edits, staying true to their vision of the story while also coming up with solutions to improve it.
-I’m very passionate about helping writers get the best versions of their stories out into the world and will work with them to make their stories shine.
+I practice open communication and encourage authors to share their ideas, goals, and intentions for their story with me so that we can come up with better solutions to improve their stories in a way they and their readers will love.

 What do you expect from writers during the #RevPit revision process, including communication?

 Email is the best way to reach me.
-I’ll try to get back within 48 hours, but sometimes my multiple day jobs takes all of my time and focus away, so forgive me if it’s a little longer.
-After winners are announced, I’ll be sending the winning author a questionnaire to fill out.
-I’ll be happy to set up a Skype call too to discuss the editorial timeline.
+I do try to get back within 48 hours, but sometimes my multiple day jobs take my time and focus away, so it may take a little longer.
+After winners are announced, I’ll be sending the winning authors a questionnaire to fill out, asking about their projects, goals, and intentions while working with me.
+I’ll also be sending a link to set up a Zoom call with me to discuss my editorial process in more detail.

 What hobbies do you have outside of writing and editing?